Williams Lea Tag

 Chris has an MA in Philosophy, Politics and Economics from Oxford University and an MBA from Harvard Business School, where he was a Fulbright Scholar.

 Investments: Chris has worked on Advent’s investments in Nexi, Towergate, V.Group, Worldpay and Williams Lea Tag.

 The Williams Lea Tag Group is a leading independent marketing and communications partner to businesses worldwide, enabling customers to activate their marketing strategies and optimise their communications.
-The Group comprises two service lines: Marketing Services for leading global brands and Communications Services for legal and financial services firms.
+The Group comprises two distinct businesses: Tag, leading independent marketing activation partner, and Williams Lea, leading global provider in skilled, business-critical support services to law firms, investment banks, and professional service firms.

 As a leading independent marketing execution partner, the Group is trusted by global brands worldwide to turn creative ideas into reality, working with clients to provide an end-to-end marketing execution service, powered by the latest innovations, advanced data analytics and deep digital expertise.
 As the first creative production company to provide full transparency of production spend, they are leaders in outsourced procurement with a range of flexible and cost-efficient models to deliver solutions across any channel anywhere in the world.

 As a leading independent communications optimisation partner to legal and financial services firms worldwide, the Group enables customers to focus on their core activities and optimise people and resources to drive success.
 Using global expertise and local knowledge, the Group helps customers navigate complexity and constant change by building solutions focused on process optimisation, advanced technology and expert activation via the best people in the industry.